Rage 2: Development

 Rage 2 is a joint development between id Software and Avalanche Studios.
 Avalanche was selected as the collaboration partner for the project as id Software was impressed by Avalanche's work on Just Cause 3, especially its physics-based emergent gameplay.
 According to Tim Willits, the team hoped that the sequel could deliver on the promise made by the first game, which was limited by technology during its time of release.
 Willits added that Rage 2 was designed to be the player's "power fantasy", thus they ensured that they will not feel underpowered at the beginning of the game.
 The game features a colorful color palette so as to distinguish itself from other id Software games.
 Rage 2 utilizes Avalanche Studios' proprietary Apex game engine instead of id Tech, which had been used for the predecessor.
 The Apex engine allowed the team to create detailed indoor environments as well as broad outdoor locations, also allowing players to transition between these worlds without any loading screens.
-The game engine uses the Vulkan API exclusively.
+The game engine uses the Vulkan API exclusively with HLSL shaders.

 A sequel to Rage was hinted by Bethesda's Pete Hines, who believed that both Rage and The Evil Within had sold enough to warrant sequels.
 In mid-May 2018, rumors of the sequel were fueled when Walmart Canada's website updated its video game sections with several as-yet-unannounced titles, which included Rage 2.
 Bethesda poked fun at Walmart over social media in the following days, but this turned into more direct hints of the sequel's existence.
 Bethesda formally revealed Rage 2 on May 14, 2018 with a teaser trailer and a gameplay trailer the next day.
 The game was released on PlayStation 4, Windows, and Xbox One on May 14, 2019.
 The game's Collector Edition, which includes a severed mutant head voiced by Andrew W.K., is set to be released alongside the standard edition.
 Players who preordered the game will have access to an exclusive mission and additional gameplay items.
 Willits revealed that the game will be a game as a service, and he promised that lootboxes would not be present in the game.
 Rage 2 was released on Steam with Denuvo digital rights management.
 However, the game was cracked within a day because the version on Bethesda's own store did not use Denuvo.
 Denuvo was subsequently removed from the Steam release.

 An expansion pack titled Rise of the Ghosts was released on September 26, 2019.
 It introduced cheats, new vehicles, a new story, and pilotable mechs to the game.
 The game was made available for Stadia as a launch title for the console on November 19, 2019.